Politics of Vietnam

-The politics of Vietnam is dominated by a single party, the Communist Party of Vietnam (CPV), under an authoritarian system.
-The President of Vietnam (Vietnamese: Chủ tịch nước) is the head of state, and the Prime Minister of Vietnam is the head of government.
-Both of these offices are separate from the General Secretary of the Communist Party of Vietnam, who leads the CPV and is head of the Politburo and the Central Military Commission.
-The General Secretary is thus the de facto highest position in the Vietnamese politics.
+The politics of Vietnam operates under a one-party system, led by the Communist Party of Vietnam (CPV), under a communist state system.
+The President of Vietnam (Chủ tịch nước) is the nominal head of state, and the Prime Minister of Vietnam is the head of government.
+Both of these offices are often separate from the General Secretary of the Communist Party of Vietnam, who leads the CPV and is head of the Politburo and the Central Military Commission.
+The General Secretary is the highest position in Vietnamese politics.